Mucaktr/challenge-aware-webbridge/README.md

 ### Suggested release blurb

-> Challenge Aware WebBridge gives Codex a calm, reusable playbook for challenge pages: detect the interstitial, hand off cleanly to the user, preserve the session, and resume the task when the page clears.
+> Challenge Aware WebBridge gives a calm, reusable playbook for challenge pages: detect the interstitial, hand off cleanly to the user, preserve the session, and resume the task when the page clears.

 ### Suggested GitHub topics

-`codex` `agent-skill` `browser-automation` `kimi-webbridge` `human-in-the-loop` `challenge-detection`
+`agent-skill` `browser-automation` `kimi-webbridge` `human-in-the-loop` `challenge-detection`

 ### Repository layout